 Aneil is the Thomas D. Arthur Professor of Leadership at East Carolina University’s College of Business.
 Aneil is an internationally recognized expert on how leaders build trust.
 Prior to joining East Carolina U., he served as Associate Dean for Academic Affairs at North Carolina Central University.
 Before that, he was Vice President of Curriculum and Faculty Relations for 2tor, Inc (now 2u), working with the University of North Carolina at Chapel Hill’s Kenan-Flagler School of Business on its innovative and path-breaking online MBA program, MBA@UNC.
 He has also been a management professor on the business school faculties of Duke University (Fuqua), Wake Forest University (Babcock), Penn State University (Smeal) and Michigan State University’s School of Human Resources and Labor Relations.

 Aneil regularly teaches in leading executive education programs both in the U.S. and abroad, including in Istanbul, Turkey and in South America.
 He provides leadership development, consulting and executive coaching for a variety of for-profit firms, health care organizations, and not-for-profits, including most recently, Abbott Nutrition, AICPA, the DC Bar Organization, Lenovo, Sanofi, and UNC-Chapel Hill and Virginia Commonwealth University medical schools.
 Aneil is a member of the Academy of Management and the First International Network on Trust, or FINT.

 Aneil joined the board of directors of the Carolina Headache Foundation in 2014.
 From 2001-2005, Aneil served on the board of Cancer Services, Inc. a non-profit organization devoted to helping people and their families deal with cancer.

 Karen is currently a member of the business school faculty at Meredith College.
 She previously was Clinical Professor in the Broad College of Business at Michigan State University and an assistant professor at Meredith College.
 She is a member of the First International Network on Trust, or FINT.
-Her new book on mobile marketing strategies will be published by Business Expert Press at the end of 2014.
+Her new book on mobile marketing strategies was just published by Business Expert Press at the end of 2014.
 She has also co-authored two books on trustworthy leadership with Aneil.